-What We Know About the Investigations into Trump’s Russia Scandal
+What We Know About the Investigations Into Trump’s Russia Scandal

 The House Intelligence Committee

-There’s more tension between the two representatives leading the corresponding investigation in the House.
-Intelligence Chairman Devin Nunes was an early Trump supporter and member of his transition team.
+There’s yet more tension between the two representatives leading the corresponding investigation in the House.
+Intelligence chair Devin Nunes was an early Trump supporter and a member of his transition team.
 Like Burr, the White House asked Nunes to help knock down reports that there were repeated contacts between Trump officials and Russian operatives.

 “As of right now, I don’t have any evidence of any phone calls.
 It doesn’t mean they don’t exist … What I’ve been told by many folks is that there’s nothing there,” Nunes told the Washington Post last week.
 Echoing the president, he said the real problem is the frequent leaks about the Russia investigation, not their content.